donniebreve/touchcursor-linux/README.md

-# Dvorak <-> Qwerty - Keyboard remapping when pressing CTRL or ALT
+# Dvorak <> Qwerty - Keyboard remapping for Linux when pressing CTRL or ALT

 Since I type with the "Dvorak" keyboard layout, the shortcuts such as ctrl-c, ctrl-x, or ctrl-v are not comfortable anymore for the left hand.
 And even one of them require two hands to press.

-Furthermore, applications such as Intellij and Eclipse have their shortcuts, which I'm used to.
+Furthermore, applications such as Intellij have their shortcuts, which I'm used to.
 So for these shortcuts I prefer "Querty".
 Since there is no way to configure this, it is necessary to intercept the keys and remap the keys from "Dvorak" to "Querty" when pressing CTRL, ALT, WIN or any of those combinations.

 With X.org I was relying on the wonderful project from Kenton Varda.
 And then came Wayland.